baobin81/docs/passport.md

     });

 > {tip} Remember, the `/oauth/authorize` route is already defined by the `Passport::routes` method.
 You do not need to manually define this route.

+>试验报错 `"error":"unsupported_grant_type","error_description":"The authorization grant type is not supported by the authorization server."`

 <a name="client-credentials-grant-tokens"></a>
 ## Client Credentials Grant Tokens